NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 to use the `ontap-san` driver.
 You can read more about the different driver types in the [Astra Trident documentation](https://docs.netapp.com/us-en/trident/trident-use/trident-fsx.html#fsx-for-ontap-driver-details) documentation.

-As you go through the steps below, you will noticed that all the files have "-san" in the name.
-If you want to see an example of using NFS instead of iSCSI, there are equivalent files that have "-nas" in the name that leverage a NFS volume instead of an iSCSI LUN.
-You can even create two mysql databases, one using iSCSI and the other using NFS.
+As you go through the steps below, you will noticed that most of the files have "-san" in thier name.
+If you want to see an example of using NFS instead of iSCSI, then there are equivalent files that have "-nas" in the name.
+You can even create two mysql databases, one using iSCSI LUN and the another using NFS.

 The first step is to define a backend provider and in the process give it the information it needs to make changes (e.g. create volumes, and LUNs) to the FSxN file system.